Hanchenlly/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 I have a new change.
-Creating a new branch is quick.
+Creating a new branch is quick AND simple.
-Creating two new branch is quick.